lgbt-foundation/whitepaper/whitepaper.md

 ### Team

 The Team Tokens are used in two capacities.
 They are a reward for the hard work of many people that made this paper happen, but they are also meant as an incentive for future employees of the Foundation.
-All Team Tokens will be locked for at least 12 month and are vested over time while being bound to milestones and goals.
+All Team Tokens will be locked for at least 12 months and are vested over time while being bound to milestones and goals.

 ### Token Economics

 It is the declared goal of the Foundation to find a viable model to grant funds regularly to the LGBT Impact program.
 For this, the token economics need to reflect a way to move funds to the Foundation.
 This can be done in several ways, an inflation model, a fee structure or similar.
-The exact details, as well as additional information about the usage of the token, will be released in a separate Yellow Paper, once we incorporated all the comments and feedback from both communityies - crypto and LGBT.
+The exact details, as well as additional information about the usage of phe token, will be released in a separate yellow Paper, once we incorporated all the comments and feedback from both communityies - crypto and LGBT.

 > **REQUEST FOR COMMENTS: We understand the importance of the token economics for the crypto community.
 One of the challenges of this proposal is to strike a healthy balance between the needs of the crypto community and the LGBT community.**